 Did you know that tempeh can help keep your skin firm and strong?
 Fermented soy products have been proven to increase the hyaluronic acid (HA) in your skin.
 HA keeps skin tight and moisturized.

 Nicotinic acid.
-Raises HDL cholesterol levels, reduces triglyceride levels, and lowers LDL cholesterol.
-Good news for heart health.
+Raises HDL cholesterol levels (the good cholesterol), reduces triglyceride levels, and lowers LDL cholesterol (the bad cholesterol).
+That's all good news for heart health.

 Riboflavin.
-Four ounces of tempeh provides 23.5% of the Daily Value for riboflavin, while Tofu provides none.
+Four ounces provides 23.5% of the Daily Value for riboflavin, while tofu provides none.
 Riboflavin plays an important role in producing energy and regenerating a critical liver detoxification enzyme, glutathione.

 A big negative with soybeans, grains, and legumes, is they're high in phytic acid.
 Phytic acid interferes with the absorption of zinc and other essential minerals, including calcium, magnesium, and copper.